duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/overview.md

 ### Propellers
 The propellers are what provide lift for the drone and allow it to fly.
 When the propeller spins, it creates a pressure difference between the air above and below it.
 The pressure below the propeller is greater than the pressure above, generating lift.
 Another way to think about how a drone prop works is that it pushes air down and the opposite reaction is the thrust lifting the drone up.

 The drone propeller is specified by three numbers.
-The propellers on your drone are 5 x 5 x 3.
-The first number, 5, is the size, and it indicates the length of the blades; measured from the center to the tip.
-The second number, 5, is the pitch, and it is a theoretical measurement of how far the propeller would travel through the air in one revolution.
+The propellers on your drone are `5 x 5 x 3`.

+1. The first number, `5`, is the size, and it indicates the length of the blades; measured from the center to the tip.
+1. The second number, `5`, is the pitch, and it is a theoretical measurement of how far the propeller would travel through the air in one revolution.
 A larger pitch means more air is moved, so the propeller travels further, while a smaller pitch would move less air and therefore move less.
-The last number, 3, is the number of blades.
+1. The last number, `3`, is the number of blades.

 ```{figure} ../_images/components-official/propellers.png

 Propellers
 ```

-### Frame standoffs
+### Frame nylon standoffs
-These nylon standoffs are used to mount the top part of the Duckiedrone frame (the smaller rectangular piece of the frame) to the bottom part.
+These long (30 mm) nylon standoffs are used to mount the top part of the Duckiedrone frame (the smaller rectangular piece of the frame) to the bottom part.

 ```{figure} ../_images/components-official/frame_standoffs.png

 Frame M2 nylon standoffs
 ```

-### Nylon M2.5 bolts
+### Nylon M2.5 bolts and nuts
 Used to mount the frame with the frame standoffs.

 ```{image} ../_images/components-official/M2_5_bolts_nuts_nylon.png
 ```

-### Nylon M3 bolt
+### Nylon M3 bolts and nuts
 You will use one nylon bolt and nut to attach the ToF sensor to the frame.

 ```{image} ../_images/components-official/nylon_M3_bolts_nuts.png